Edwinngera/Trivia-API/backend/README.md

 #### Sample Request
 `curl http://localhost:5000/questions/`
 - Fetches a dictionary of questions
-- Request Arguments: None
+- Request Parameters: None
-- Returns: A json object of categories containin a dictionary of categories; the current category; questions in current page (total_questions), a sum total of all questions (total) and a list of questions with the answer, category, difficult and question as key:value pairs.
+- Response Body: A json object of categories containin a dictionary of categories; the current category; questions in current page (total_questions), a sum total of all questions (total) and a list of questions with the answer, category, difficult and question as key:value pairs.
 ```
 {
   "categories": {